anothermimich/K01/readme.md

      │                                               └────────┬──────┘     │
      └────────────────────────────────────────────────────────┴────────────┘

- Below is a reminder of the colors used, it will help in future maintenance.
+ Below is a reminder of the colors used on the USB-C connectors.
+It will help in future maintenance, i hope.

      ┌────────────┬──────┐                                     ┌──────┬─────────────┐
      │            │      │           GREEN                     │      │             │